osg-htc/user-school-2018/docs/materials/day1/part3-ex1-queue.md

 Let’s get some practice using `condor_q` selections!

-1. Using a previous exercise, submit several `sleep` jobs
+1. Using a previous exercise, submit several `sleep` jobs.
-2. List all jobs in the queue — are there others besides your own?
+1. List all jobs in the queue — are there others besides your own?
-3. Practice using all forms of `condor_q` that you have learned:
+1. Practice using all forms of `condor_q` that you have learned:
-    -   List just your jobs, with and without batching
+    -   List just your jobs, with and without batching.
-    -   List a specific cluster
+    -   List a specific cluster.
-    -   List a specific job ID
+    -   List a specific job ID.
-    -   Try listing several users at once
+    -   Try listing several users at once.
-    -   Try listing several clusters and job IDs at once
+    -   Try listing several clusters and job IDs at once.
-4. When there are a variety of jobs in the queue, try combining a user ID and a different user's cluster or job ID in the same command — what happens?
+1. When there are a variety of jobs in the queue, try combining a username and a different user's cluster or job ID in the same command — what happens?

 Viewing a Job ClassAd
 ---------------------